oomlout/oomlout_oomp_builder/navigation/hardware/screw_socket_cap/2_5_mm/black/4_mm/hex_head/part/readme.md

-# Hardware Screw Socket Cap 2 5 Mm Black 4 Mm Hex Head
+# Hardware Screw Socket Cap 2 5 mm Black 4 mm Hex Head

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base